Teen accused of attempted Jetstar hijacking argues mental impairment in court

 Key details reported by multiple sources:

-- A 17-year-old (now 19) allegedly attempted to hijack a Jetstar flight at Avalon Airport on March 6, 2025, armed with a shotgun and fake explosive device.
+- A 19-year-old (then 17) allegedly attempted to hijack a Jetstar flight at Avalon Airport, Geelong, on March 6, 2025, armed with a fake bomb, shotgun, and other weapons.

-- The teenager entered the airport through a hole in a security fence and boarded the plane while wearing a high-vis vest and tool belt, pretending to be a maintenance worker.
+- The teenager entered the airport through a hole in a fence and boarded the plane wearing a high-vis vest and tool belt, pretending to be a maintenance worker.

-- Defense lawyer Patrick Doyle SC argued the teenager was mentally impaired at the time of the incident, citing neuropsychological evidence of 'significant deterioration' in his mental state.
+- Defence barrister Patrick Doyle SC argued the teenager was suffering from mental impairment at the time of the alleged offence, citing neuropsychological evidence.

-- Prosecutor Paul Holdenson KC argued the case should be moved to a higher court for a jury trial, claiming the teenager had a 'political or ideological motivation' and had been planning the hijacking for months.
+- Prosecutor Paul Holdenson KC argued the case should be moved to a higher court for a jury trial, citing alleged ideological/political motivation and planning.

 Points of Difference